TempuraLantanis/ConnectedSystems/README.md

 - `id`: A string identifier with two digits that uniquely identifies a robot.
 - `locatie/x` and `locatie/y`: values representing the x and y coordinates of a robot's location, respectively.
 - `richting/x` and `richting/y`:values representing the x and y components of a robot's direction vector, respectively.
+- `led/positieve/x`: This topic represents the x-coordinate of the positieve LED location on a robot.
+    - Publish Format: Integer value representing the x-coordinate.
+- `led/positieve/y`: This topic represents the y-coordinate of the positive LED location on a robot.
+    - Publish Format: Integer value representing the y-coordinate..
+- `led/negatieve/x`: This topic represents the x-coordinate of the negative LED location on a robot.
+    - Publish Format: Integer value representing the x-coordinate.
+- `led/negatieve/y`: This topic represents the y-coordinate of the negative LED location on a robot.
+    - Publish Format: Integer value representing the y-coordinate.